 Search Engine Optimization.
 We know what you’re thinking: “Sounds scary.”

-Yes, to fully grasp what search engines like Google and Bing! want to see from you would require a doctoral thesis (which would be immediately outdated).
+Yes, to fully grasp what search engines like Google and Bing! want to see from you requires a doctoral thesis (which would be immediately outdated).
 The complex algorithms used by these search giants are constantly transforming in their effort to provide a quality experience for their users.

 Still, there are ridiculously good reasons why understanding the so-far-unchanged basic tenants of SEO is valuable to any business owner, including loan originators, if they want to be found organically on the web.